| Title: | Bayesian Network Belief Propagation |

 eQTL data from 112 F1 segregants from a cross between BY4716 and RM11-1a strains of Saccharomyces Cerevisiae.

-is a data frame of 112 observations of 50 variables: genotype
+The data set yeast is a data frame of 112 observations of 50 variables: genotype

 data (genotype states at 12 SNP markers) and phenotype data (normalized and discretized

 expression values of 38 genes).
-Both genotypes and phenotypes are of class factor
+Both genotypes and phenotypes are of class factor.

-dataset is a subset of the widely studied yeast expression
+The yeast dataset is a subset of the widely studied yeast expression

 dataset comprising of 112 F1 segregants from a cross between BY4716 and RM11-1a